Boy, I wish we weren’t a slave to so much.

 I crave that slower pace of life I once had.

-Latin America (and the Middle-east) even has their siestas.
+Latin America (and the Middle-east) even have their siestas.

 All I know is that I want more.
 And less.